Until Further Notice:

-The ILA PhD Program Is No Longer Accepting Applications
+The ILA PhD Program Is Not Accepting Any New Students

 The ILA is devoted to exploratory, problem-based interdisciplinary graduate education.
 Students work with a faculty committee on specific research questions, theories of interpretation, and/or areas of cultural study.
 The methods, materials, and objects with which a student works are defined by both the demands of the particular research project and the interests and expertise of the ILA faculty.
 Given the commitment to an expansive interdisciplinary perspective, students usually find themselves working with affiliated faculty in other departments and schools of the university with which the ILA maintains close relations.